 The dominant visual aspect of this site is sedges and rushes with scattered forbs.
 If shrubs are present, they occur in small amounts.
-The site usually occurs within a complex of wetland sites.
-The soil surface of the area where the site is found is typically slightly undulating causing small depressions and high spots with variable soil moisture characteristics.
-The plant communities found on these areas are sites within the complex.
-Characteristics of these sites are as follows:
+Typically, the soil surface of the site is slightly undulating causing small depressions and high spots with variable soil moisture regimes.
+The complex of wetland sites that is commonly found in association with this site and the dominant species that occur in those sites are as follows:

-Marsh site.
+- 1. Marsh site.
 Deeper depressions with the water table at or near the surface or slightly above the surface for the entire growing season.
-This site is dominated by broadleaf cattail, hardstem bulrush, and common threesquare.
+This site is dominated by broadleaf cattail, hardstem bulrush, and common threesquare. - 2.
 Meadow site.
-Slightly higher areas that is drier during the growing season.
+Slightly higher areas that are drier during the growing season.
 The water table is down to a depth of 20 to 40 inches by the end of the growing season.
-The site is dominated by tufted hairgrass and Nebraska sedge.

-3. Dry Meadow site.
+This site is dominated by tufted hairgrass and Nebraska sedge. - 3.
+Dry Meadow site.
 Even higher areas that are even drier during the growing season and the water table is > 40 inches deep by the end of the growing season.
 The plant community is dominated by Nevada bluegrass and alpine timothy.

-Composition by weight is 80-90 sedges and rushes, 5-15 percent forbs, and less than 0-5 percent shrubs.
-The depression area plant communities are inclusions and may have sedge and rush species making up nearly 100 percent of the community.
+Composition by weight is 80-90 percent sedges and rushes, 5-15 percent forbs, and less than 0-5 percent shrubs.
+The depression area plant communities are inclusions and may have sedges and rushes making up nearly 100 percent of the community.

-During the last few thousand years, this site has evolved in a semi-arid climate characterized by dry summers and cold, wet winters.
-The site has evolved on deep alluvial soils that are saturated to the surface in the beginning of the growing season that moves down to about 10-20 inches of depth by the end of the growing season and seasonal flooding.
+During the last few thousand years, this Wet Meadow site has evolved in a semi-arid climate characterized by dry summers and cold, wet winters.
+The site has evolved on deep alluvial soils that are saturated to the surface at the beginning of the growing season and move down to a depth of 10-20 inches by the end of the growing season and seasonal flooding.
 Herbivory has historically occurred on this site at low levels of utilization.
 Herbivores include pronghorn antelope, mule deer, moose, and Rocky Mountain elk.

-Fire has had little influence on the development of the site.
-Rare wildfires can occur following consecutive drought years.
+Fire has had minor influence on the development of the site.
+Rare wildfires can occur mid-summer to early fall and are most likely to happen following consecutive drought years.
+When fires do occur they are usually a result of an adjacent site burning.

-The conditions for the plant community of this site are highly variable due to a wide variation of soils, flooding frequency and duration, water table fluctuations, air and soil temperatures, and competition between mostly rhizomatous plants.
+The conditions for the plant community of this site are highly variable due to a wide variation of soils, frequency and duration of flooding, water table fluctuations, air and soil temperatures, and competition between mostly rhizomatous plants.
 These conditions can vary within the site at any given location.
 At any one point within the site, one species can occupy nearly 100 percent of a small area.
 Another point nearby, may have another species fully occupying that area.
 Due to these situations, the plant community in this ESD is written broadly.

 The soils within any complex of meadow sites are highly variable.
-Factors that affect the determination of the site include depth to water table at end of growing season, micro-topography, and drainage class.
+Factors that affect the determination of the site include depth to water table at end of growing season, micro-topography and drainage class.
 Depth to water table and micro-topography are measurable features.
 Determination of drainage class requires the use of soil interpretation tables.
-Other interpretive factors that may be used for site determination are frequency and duration of flooding, and depth, frequency, and duration of ponding.
+Other interpretive factors that may be used for site determination are the frequency and duration of flooding and the depth, frequency, and duration of ponding.

-Micro-topography is a feature that has a dramatic effect on depth to water table and the resulting plant communities.
-A few inches of change in surface elevation changes species composition and/ or production.
+Micro-topography is a feature that has a dramatic affect on depth to water table and the resulting plant communities.
+A few inches of change in surface elevation changes species composition and/or production.
 Slightly undulating topography is common in meadow complexes, therefore, more than one site should be expected.